 Figure 4: Netstat -rn Command Results

 Why these results were obtained: The netstat –rn command displays the routing table and displays the addresses and port numbers in numerical form.
 Gateways listed as on-link, because they do no need to be routed.
 They are addresses that can be resolved locally.
+Very good

 Activity 2B: